Ctrl-Mila/university-coursework/data-structures-and-algorithms/general-trees/selection-tree/README.md

 # Selection Tree

 A **selection tree** is a general tree where each node stores the **minimum value among its children**.

-Goal -> Determine whether a given general tree satisfies the selection tree property.
+The goal is to determine whether a given general tree satisfies the selection tree property.

 ## Solution Approach